jawj/NSMutableAttributedString-InlineStyles/README.md

 Ideal for displaying the odd `UILabel` with bold or italic sections.
 If you want a complete Markdown or Textile implementation, that's available (with considerable extra heft) elsewhere.

-Tip: save wear on your fingers by putting this line in YourProject-Prefix.pch:
+Tip: save wear on your fingers by putting this line in `YourProject-Prefix.pch`:

     #define NSMAString NSMutableAttributedString